 There is a short distance to walk beside your horse on one day.
 You should be able to mount and dismount unaided.
 The horses are saddled and groomed for you.
 You are welcome to help if you wish but this is not necessary.

-Accommodation is in various places along the route including mountain chalets, and a Guest House, where you stay the first two nights and the last night.
+Accommodation is in various places along the route including a hotel in Sofia on the first and last night, mountain chalets, village hotels, and a Guest House, where you stay on the second night.
 Here you have private facilities in the room and WiFi.
 On the trail the accommodation is basic with shared facilities.
 The rooms are neat and clean with twin/double or sometimes multi-bedded rooms.
 Bathroom and shower facilities may be shared between several rooms but there is plenty of hot water for showers each night.
 One night is in a monastery.

 The accommodation is limited in this part of the country so you should be prepared to share.
 When there are 8 riders it may not be possible to have a room to yourself.
 There are swimming pools at some locations.